 The pressure continued as 10 saw his effort go narrowly over the bar.
 There was more intensity in the second period, with the university side getting stuck in, leading to several feisty exchanges, which I’m not totally convinced the referee handled too well.

 Siam defended resolutely and then began to look dangerous on the break.
-The Bundit keeper pulled off a fine double save in the closing stages, and I decided to walk around ready to make my escape after seeing my app indicate that my bus had departed Minburi.
+The Bundit keeper pulled off a fine double save in the closing stages, and I decided to walk around, ready to make my escape after seeing my app indicate that my bus had departed Minburi.

 Old ones, with wooden floors, are 8 Baht with the windows down to create cool air.
 On this occasion, the posh one arrived one minute ahead of the other.
 I saved myself 12 Baht.
-Why spend more, has always been my motto and I wasn’t going to change now.
+Why spend more has always been my motto, and I wasn’t going to change now.

 The thriftiness continued as I used a discount KFC voucher for our tea, some of which we gave to a neighbour, which is one of the reasons I love Thailand.
-Like England of old with a community spirit.
+Like England of old, with a community spirit.

-A wonderful day when all said and done, after I’d earlier shown my lovely lady how to make spaghetti Bolognese, and we relaxed for the evening over a few drinks while I watched a few classic Only Fools and Horses and the Leeds United v Manchester United game.
+A wonderful day when all said and done, after I’d earlier shown my lovely lady how to make spaghetti Bolognese, and we relaxed for the evening over a few drinks while I watched a few classic episodes of Only Fools and Horses and the Leeds United v Manchester United game.
 A Super Sunday indeed.

 Saturday, 19 October 2024